AndreeaLupu2000/check24-comparison-challenge/README.md

       - Correct email format
       - Missing input fields (for Log in, Sign up and Search)

-   - Real-time feedback on input errors
+   - Real-time feedback on input errors.
-   - Address format validation using Google Maps API
+   - Address format validation using Google Maps API.
-      - Differentiating between non-existing addresses and wrong combination for the input
+      - Differentiating between non-existing addresses and wrong combination for the input.
-   - Password encryption for Login and Sign up using `bycrypt`
+   - Password encryption for Login and Sign up using `bycrypt`.

-3. Session Persistence
+**3. Session Persistence**

-   - Is a plus feature for users that have an account
+   - Is a plus feature for users that have an account.
-   - Stores the searched address of each user in a database
+   - Stores the searched address of each user in a database.
-   - Persistent storage of user's last search parameters
+   - Persistent storage of user's last search parameters.
-   - Automatic restoration of search results on page reload
+   - Automatic restoration of search results on page reload.
-   - Caching of recent searches for quick access
+   - Caching of recent searches for quick access.

 ## Deployment